SERG-Delft/thesis-template/README.md

 This repository hosts the source code for the official LateX template for a master thesis at SERG-Delft.

-If you are unfamiliar with LateX, you can check out the following guide: https://github.com/dspinellis/latex-advice
+We reccomend you read and follow suggestions from the [LaTeX advice guide](https://github.com/dspinellis/latex-advice).

 ## Import for ShareLatex